 Some people claim veganism is way too extreme and it would be too hard to make the switch.
 But you know; you don’t have to adapt to a vegan diet overnight.
 If you’ve been used to a certain diet for your whole life, it can be difficult to just stop eating the way you used to – not everyone can fit this lifestyle into their daily life from one day to another.

 But nobody hurries you; take your time and make small changes.
-Get some books, inform you on the internet and try new recipes.
+Get some books, get information off the internet and try new recipes.
 Start fitting in vegan days or vegan meals and simply discover the huge amount of foods and meals a plant based diet offers.
-And one day it won’t be a problem anymore to cut out all animal products.
+And one day it will be just normal and so easy to leave out all those animal products.

 Yet this whole thing should never be something you feel like you are forced into.
 Never ever forget that life is supposed to be fun.
-Get your pals together and run an experiment: Try a plant based diet for let’s say a month just to see what it does.
+Get your pals together and run an experiment: Try a plant based diet for let’s say a month just to see what it does and how it feels.
 I guarantee, you will notice a change 😉

-If you have your friends supporting you on this, it is almost a group pressure to keep going 🙂 It makes it a lot easier to still go out if all of you eat the same new diet.
+If you have your friends supporting you on this, it is so much more fun.
+It makes it a lot easier to still go out if all of you eat the same new diet.
 You could have movie nights with self made vegan dinner feasts.
 I am sure this challenge will bond you all together and will be a fun thing to try!

 In the end it doesn’t matter if you carefully dare the vegan diet or if you are in completely and utterly.
 Every step you take towards veganism is a good one, no matter how big!